 - 4. Enter your product key and licensing information, set the Administrator password, then set your time and location.
 Enter any other information the installation software requires.
-(14 minutes) - 5.
+(14 minutes on the PowerEdge R900; 21 minutes on the PowerEdge R905) - 5.
 After the system restarts, complete the installation when the installer prompts you for the second disk.
-Then, install Windows updates. - Enter configuration information, including the IP addresses and domain information, and reboot the system.
-(5 minutes) - 7.
+Then, install Windows updates. - 6.
+Enter configuration information, including the IP addresses and domain information, and reboot the system.
+(3 minutes) - 7.
 Install Service Pack 2.

-NOTE: SP2 is a requirement for using the Hyper-V Integration Services.
+Note: SP2 is a requirement for using the Hyper-V Integration Services.
 We had previously downloaded Service Pack 2.
-(9 minutes)

-- Start the Hyper-V Integration Services installation on the virtual machine by choosing Action on the VM menu | Insert Integration Services Setup Disk.
+(8 minutes on the PowerEdge R900; 16 minutes on the PowerEdge R905) - 8.
+Start the Hyper-V Integration Services installation on the virtual machine by choosing Action on the VM menu | Insert Integration Services Setup Disk.
 Proceed through the Integration Services installation, and reboot the VM if the Integration Services installation requires it.
-(10 minutes) - 9.
+(5 minutes) - 9.
 Configure your disks inside the VM operating system.
 Follow the same procedures you used when configuring your physical disks, except that these are virtual disks, connected to the VHD files you created earlier.
+(3 minutes per disk, though times vary a bit)